Do you want to build a membership website?

 Now that we have the pricing page ready, the next step is to redirect unauthorized users to the pricing page.

-To do that, first you need to visit MemberPress » Groups page and copy the URL next to the group you created in the previous step.
+To do that, first, you need to visit the MemberPress » Groups page and copy the URL next to the group you created in the previous step.

 Click on the ‘Update Options’ button to save your settings.

 Now, unauthorized users will be redirected to the pricing plans page when they try to access a members-only area.

 Step 9: Add Sign-up and User Login Forms